zhu-xlab/AdaptMatch/README.md

 Here, in  'images/' and 'labels/', all the images and labels needs to be cropped to 512x512.
 In 'lists', 'train_percent%_labeled.txt' and 'train_percent%_unlabeled.txt' contain the paths of labeled and unlabeled image-label pairs.

+# Pretrained Weights
+The used SegFormer's codes and pretrained weights are from https://github.com/bubbliiiing/segformer-pytorch.
+Please download the weights to the directory "./checkpoints/".

 ## Training
 You can train a model (with WHU_Roads as an example) as:
 ```plaintext